fbpx

 • Best Time To Visit: Head here in July when the annual Lavender Weekend takes place so you can frolic in the fragrant purple fields.

 Olympic National Park already blows most parks out of the water with its rainforests, glacier mountains, and the longest stretch of undisturbed wild coastline in the US.
 Add in Sequim-Dungeness Valley’s fragrant, sprawling fields of wild lavender that look just like Provence, and it’s an incredibly pretty, beautifully scented place.
-In the summer, you can pick your own lavender and stock up on eye pillows and all manner of lavender-infused treats to keep you smelling fresh and feeling zen.
+In the summer, you can pick your own lavender and stock up on eye pillows and lavender-infused treats.

 Lake Fausse Pointe State Park, Louisiana

 If you thought you had to sail down the Amazon for an epic jungle adventure, think again.
-Exploring the 6,000-acre Lake Fausse Pointe State Park in southern Louisiana with its intricate labyrinth of waterways and wildlife is a unique experience that — for better or worse — rarely makes it on the map of the best places to visit in the United States.
-Also on the experience list: fishing, canoeing, campsites, and hiking just a stone’s throw from the shore.
+Exploring the 6,000-acre Lake Fausse Pointe State Park in southern Louisiana — with its intricate labyrinth of waterways and wildlife — is a unique experience that remains under the radar.

 Grand Portage State Park, Minnesota

-• Best Time To Visit: Minnesota’s warm months don’t last too long, so take advantage of them while you can.
-It’s best to visit from May through September.
+• Best Time To Visit: Minnesota’s warm months don’t last too long so it’s best to visit from May through September.
 For an autumn leaf show, time your trip slightly later.

 Minnesota gets its fame from the largest mall in America, land of 10,000 (often frozen) lakes, great hockey, and a beloved 10-day state fair.
 What is little known about the northern state is its bounty of uncharted wilderness and raw beauty, especially where the tippy-top of the state meets Lake Superior (the world’s largest freshwater lake) in the gorgeous Grand Portage State Park.
 Several cascading waterfalls are reachable within one-or-four mile hikes in the park, while the naturally jagged Hollow Rock arch off the shores of Grand Portage will make you feel like you’re at the end of the world.